DFE-Digital/increasing-internet-access-design-history/app/posts/2020-11-04-mno-for-schools-2.md

 - remove the "Get the internet" and "Get laptops and tablets" differentiation – routers (which are devices for getting the internet) when requested will need to be ordered through Computacenter and the "Order devices" link.
 Instead add a new link to the top level, "Get internet access"
 - introduce a new page for explaining specific circumstances and move requesting devices for specific circumstances beneath that page
 - when making mobile data requests, separate "Your requests" page from an initial page of guidance
-- use the new guidance page to explain eligibility, limits and how to collect data
+- use the new guidance page to explain eligibility and how to collect data

 ## Feature flags